abdxdev/AMOS-Sem-Proj/README.md

 4. Set up the environment variables:

-   - Create a new file named `.env` in the root directory of the project.
+   - Create a new file named `.env` in the `Automated-Menu-Ordering-System/src/` directory and add the following environment variables:
-   - Add the following environment variable to the file:

    ```bash
    DATABASE_CONNECTION='Host=localhost;Port=5432;Username=postgres;Password=your_password;Database=your_database;'
    ```

+   _Replace parameters with your PostgreSQL database credentials._

 5. Build the solution: